 Pam has a BA from the University of Minnesota and earned her Master’s degree from Portland State University in 1997.
 She has been a Licensed Clinical Social Worker since 2001.
 Pam works from an understanding of positive psychology, the study of human happiness and life satisfaction, to provide a supportive counseling experience for those suffering to find acceptance and healing.

 She ran her own clinical practice from 2007-2011, specializing in PTSD, depression, relationship conflicts and resolution, and anxiety and stress management.
-In 2011 she moved to Germany to work with the Department of Defense to provide assessment, diagnosis and treatment to active duty soldiers and their families.
-She has recently returned to the States and now practices in Oregon.
+In 2011 she moved to Germany to work with the Department of Defense to provide assessment, diagnosis, and treatment to active duty soldiers and their families.